Act Like a Radiologist: Radiology Report Generation across Anatomical Regions

-\paragraph{Evaluation metrics}
+\subsubsection{Evaluation Metrics}

-To assess the quality of the generated reports, we employ widely used evaluation metrics for image captioning, \ie, BLEU~\cite{papineni2002bleu} and CIDEr~\cite{vedantam2015cider}.
-We additionally employ the CLIP-based metric called CLIPScore~\cite{hessel2021clipscore}, which can assess whether the generated reports are semantically aligned with given images, even when they \yutong{are diverse significantly} from the reference reports. \yutong{To substantiate the enhanced capacity for semantic understanding offered by the image encoder, we undertake the linear classification probing evaluation using the CheXpert~\cite{irvin2019chexpert} dataset, which contains five individual binary labels: atelectasis, cardiomegaly, consolidation, edema, and pleural effusion.
-For this process, we fix the image encoder, which has been trained on our S4M model, and exclusively train a randomly initialized linear classification head.}
+To assess the quality of generated reports, we adopt widely used natural language generation (NLG) metrics, \ie, BLEU (B1$\sim$B4)~\cite{papineni2002bleu}, ROUGE~\cite{lin2004rouge}, METEOR~\cite{banerjee2005meteor} and CIDEr~\cite{vedantam2015cider}.
+We access the clinical efficacy of generated reports using recall and F1 score \cite{liu2019clinically} along with a CLIP-based metric, called CLIPScore~\cite{hessel2021clipscore}.
+The CLIPScore\footnote{We use MedClip~\cite{wang2022medclip} instead of the original CLIP trained on the natural domain.} can assess whether the generated reports are semantically aligned with given images, even when they are different from the reference reports.

+To demonstrate the enhanced capacity for semantic understanding offered by the image encoder, we undertake the linear classification probing evaluation using the CheXpert~\cite{irvin2019chexpert} dataset, which contains five individual binary labels: atelectasis, cardiomegaly, consolidation, edema, and pleural effusion.
+For this process, we fix the image encoder, which has been trained on our X-RGen, and exclusively train a randomly initialised linear classification head.

-\paragraph{Implementation details}
+\subsubsection{Implementation Details}

-\yutong{We adopt ResNet101~\cite{he2016deep}, pre-trained on ImageNet~\cite{deng2009imagenet}, serving as image encoder.
-Considering the domain disparity between medical and generic texts, we use the tokenizer and text encoder from MedClip~\cite{wang2022medclip} for the purpose of embedding the report.
-The knowledge aggregation network consists of a three-layer Transformer.
-We configure the dimensions of input patches to $224\times224$ and incorporate online data augmentation techniques, such as random cropping and flipping, to expand the X-ray training dataset.
-We limit the maximum epochs to 100 and use the Adam optimizer~\cite{kingma2014adam} with a weight decay parameter of 1e-4.
-The learning rates are set at 5e-5 and 1e-4 for the image and text encoders, and the remaining trainable parameters, respectively.
-Besides, based on the findings from our ablation study, we empirically set the hyper-parameter $\lambda$ to 1.0.
-Our experiments are conducted using a single A100 GPU.}
+\qi{We adopt ResNet101~\cite{he2016deep}, pre-trained on ImageNet~\cite{deng2009imagenet}, serving as image encoder.} We use the tokeniser and text encoder from MedClip~\cite{wang2022medclip} to convert words to embeddings.
+The knowledge aggregation module consists of a three-layer Transformer~\cite{dosovitskiy2020image}.
+We resize input images to $224\times224$, and limit the maximum epochs to 100 and use Adam~\cite{kingma2014adam} with a weight decay of 1e-4.
+We set the $\lambda$ to 1.0.
+We put more details in the supplementary.